Position

 Q: Do I need a pollination partner for my Sunset Apple Tree?

-A: Yes, Sunset Apple Trees are not self-fertile, so they need a suitable pollination partner nearby to produce fruit.
+A: Sunset is not self-fertile, so it needs a suitable pollination partner nearby to produce fruit.
 Choose another apple tree from pollination group 3—such as James Grieve, Cox’s Orange Pippin, or Discovery—to ensure good cross-pollination and a reliable harvest.

-Q: What is the RHS, and how does it relate to Sunset Apple Trees?
+Q: What is the RHS, and how does it relate to Sunset Trees?

-Q: When is the best time to plant a Sunset Apple Tree?
+Q: When is the best time to plant a Sunset Tree?

-Q: How tall does a Sunset Apple Tree grow?
+Q: How tall does a Sunset Tree grow?

-Q: How should I encourage healthy growth for my Sunset Apple Tree?
+Q: How should I encourage healthy growth for my Sunset Tree?

 Q: Where can I buy a Sunset Apple Tree?